Baniel/Baniel.github.io/_posts/FrontEnd/2016-09-22-NodejsTesting01.md

 ---
 layout: single
-title: 1.Learn Front End With Daniel
+title:  Node.js Testing 01
 category: FrontEnd

 ---

-# Node.js Testing 01
+Mocha is the JavaScript testing framework, it can help us do testing.

 ## Install [Mocha](https://mochajs.org/)